syncfusion-content/uwp-docs/uwp/Pull-To-Refresh/customization.md

 ## PullableContent

-PullableContent is the main view of the PullToRefresh control on which the desired items can be placed.
+PullableContent is the main view of the UWP Pull to Refresh control on which the desired items can be placed.

 {%highlight Xaml%}